awsdocs/amazon-workspaces-administration-guide/doc_source/running-mode.md

 1. When prompted for confirmation, choose **Start**\.

 To remove the fixed infrastructure costs associated with AutoStop WorkSpaces, remove the WorkSpace from your account\.
 For more information, see [Delete a WorkSpace](delete-workspaces.md)\.

-## Set Maintenance Mode<a name="set-maintenance-mode"></a>

-If you enable maintenance mode for your AutoStop WorkSpaces, they are started automatically one time a month in order to download and install important service, security, and Windows updates\.
-Unless the updates are delayed, the maintenance window is typically between 00:00 and 05:00 every day, starting on the third Monday of the month\.
-The maintenance window might take up to two weeks\.
-A WorkSpace can be maintained on any day in the maintenance window\.

-After you enable maintenance mode, ensure that your WorkSpaces are in the stopped state between 00:00 and 02:00 of the maintenance window\.
-Otherwise, they are not maintained automatically\.

-If you manage updates to your WorkSpaces on a regular basis, you can disable maintenance mode\.

-**To set maintenance mode**

-1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.

-1. In the navigation pane, choose **Directories**\.

-1. Select your directory, and choose **Actions**, **Update Details**\.

-1. Expand **Maintenance Mode**\.

-1. To enable automatic updates, choose **Enabled**\.
-If you manage updates manually, choose **Disabled**\.

-1. Choose **Update and Exit**\.